petrov-ivaylo/data-science-project/README.md

 # data-science-project

 The project consists of 10 files where the "Data_Science_Project.ipynb" is the main one.
-The five .xls files represent the data, where the .pdf document includes information about the different attributes every data table has.
+The five .csv files represent the data, where the .pdf document includes information about the different attributes every data table has.

 Aims and objectives